daomeow/cowculator/README.md

 <a name="description"></a>
 ## Description
 - Built in React.js (without the use of its built in function eval())
-- Application will take text or string inputs
+- Application will take text (click calculator display) or string inputs (calculator buttons)
 - Support positive, negative, and decimal numbers (follows order of operations)
 - Only 2 operators in series, the calculator will need to be cleared or canceled to continue
 - Supports parentheses (clicked)
-- Future features: ability to toggle the positive and negative button and a more streamlined user experience to go from one problem to the next without having to clear the display
+- Future features: ability to toggle the positive and negative button and add a more streamlined user experience to go from one problem to the next without having to clear the display
+-  [Click here](https://vidmob-cowculator.herokuapp.com/) to deploy the application

 <img src="https://media.giphy.com/media/5FkJhiTrw9mY5PL10l/giphy.gif">